7 Best Electronic Desk Notebooks for Digital Note-Taking

 Here's what actually matters about Rocketbook:

 The writing surface feels different from paper.
 It's smooth, almost slick.
 Some people love it.
 Others find it weird.
 You need to use Pilot Frixion pens, which use thermochromic ink.
 Regular pens won't erase.
 The friction generated when wiping heats the ink and makes it disappear.
 But if you leave your Rocketbook in a hot car, your notes can vanish.
-Frixion ink becomes invisible above 140°F.
+Frixion ink becomes invisible above 140°F. If you appreciate fine writing instruments, you might also explore rollerball pens for office use or even premium fountain pens for situations where non-erasable permanence is preferred.

 The scanning works better than expected.
 The app recognizes the symbols at the bottom of each page and automatically routes scans to designated folders.
 You mark a star symbol, it goes to your starred folder.
 Mark a clover, it goes to Google Drive folder three.
 The OCR isn't perfect but it's functional for handwriting to text conversion if you write clearly.
+For heavier document digitization needs, consider pairing your workflow with one of the best scanners for receipts and documents or a top automatic document feeder scanner for batch processing.

 You're limited by the template.
 Each page has a fixed layout.
 If you fill up your notepad section, you can't just grab blank pages.
 You need to erase and start over.
 This works fine for daily notes you'll scan immediately.
 It's frustrating for longer-term projects.